hwalia099/Fitness-App/README.md

 **15. Exercise Features Testing**

-- As a tester, I want to validate the relevant exercises features page.
+- As a developer, I want to validate the relevant exercises features page.

 **16. Schedule Creation Testing**

-- As a tester, I want to verify the schedule creation page.
+- As a developer, I want to verify the schedule creation page.

 **17. Food and Nutrition Page Testing**

-- As a tester, I want to verify the food and nutrition page and associated actions.
+- As a developer, I want to verify the food and nutrition page and associated actions.

 # Project Milestones and Team Assignments

 ## Milestone 1: Project Setup

 1. Setup the project to define the folder structure, adding dependencies and tech stack setup to start the development.
+(Assigned to: Sunayana)
 2. Create the signin/signup interface for the users to get onboarded to the application.
+(Assigned to: Vignesh)
 3. Design the database architecture including the tables/collections etc to support the application features.
+(Assigned to: Himanshu)
 4. Develop the APIs to display user details such as Name, Phone, Email etc for the user tab.
+(Assigned to: Raksha)
 5. Develop the screen for the new user to enter his basic details such as height, weight, age, etc and determine BMI based on these parameters.
+(Assigned to: Sunayana)
-6. Test sign/signup feature with all the options such as email login, phone login, gmail login, account exists for phone, email
+6. Test sign/signup feature with all the options such as email login, phone login, gmail login, account exists for phone, email(Assigned to: Vignesh)
-7. Test profile set up for new user
+7. Test profile set up for new user (Assigned to: Himanshu)
-8. Test profile update option to edit the target weight etc. This should update a few parameters changes example target BMI
+8. Test profile update option to edit the target weight etc. This should update a few parameters changes example target BMI (Assigned to: Raksha)

 ## Milestone 2: Exercises and Workout Schedule development

-9. Develop the workout schedule feature
+9. Develop the workout schedule feature (Assigned to: Sunayana)
-10. Develop muscle based exercises display feature
+10. Develop muscle based exercises display feature (Assigned to: Vignesh)
-11. Test the muscle based exercises display features page
+11. Test the muscle based exercises display features page (Assigned to: Himanshu)
-12. Test the workout schedule feature page
+12. Test the workout schedule feature page (Assigned to: Raksha)

 ## Milestone 3: Food and Nutrition

-13. Create the food and nutrition menu and develop associated actions
+13. Create the food and nutrition menu and develop associated actions (Assigned to: Sunayana)
 14. Test daily updation for the calories intake, burn etc. Dates later than today should be disabled.
 Past data can be edited.
+(Assigned to: Vignesh)
-15. Test the food and nutrition page to verify associated actions
+15. Test the food and nutrition page to verify associated actions (Assigned to: Himanshu)

 ## Milestone 4: Progress Tracker

-16. Create the track progress menu, with a calendar and give user the option to enter all the values he want to track
+16. Create the track progress menu, with a calendar and give user the option to enter all the values he want to track (Assigned to: Raksha)
-17. Develop the dynamic graphs to be plotted
+17. Develop the dynamic graphs to be plotted (Assigned to: Sunayana)
-18. Develop dynamic graph for adhoc date range provided
+18. Develop dynamic graph for adhoc date range provided (Assigned to: Vignesh)
-19. Test various graphs plotted against each user
+19. Test various graphs plotted against each user (Assigned to: Himanshu)

 ## Milestone 5: Deployment

 20. Deploy the application to make it available on internet.
+(Assigned to: Raksha)

 # Domain-Driven Design (DDD) object model